-6. The historical misconceptions of classical hypnosis as a negative and possibly harmful process of "power, programming, manipulation, and control of human cognition and behavior" has led to the unfortunate reality that today classical hypnotic scales (SHSS) are no longer easily available because of fears of liability with their misuse.
-We hypothesize that the positive and creative activity-dependent "ideo-plastic" behaviors facilitated by TCPGHE are consistent with what neuroscientists call "activity-dependent gene expression and brain plasticity."
-We propose that the creative "ideo-plastic" faculty will have greater face validity as a definition of modern therapeutic hypnosis that will be welcomed by people seeking help as well as the general public.
+The historical misconceptions of classical hypnosis as a negative and possibly harmful process of "power, programming, manipulation, and control of human cognition and behavior" has led to the unfortunate reality that today classical hypnotic scales (SHSS) are no longer easily available, perhaps because of fears of liability with their misuse.
+We hypothesize that the positive and creative activity-dependent ideo-plastic" experiences facilitated by the CPGHE are consistent with what neuroscientists call "activity-dependent gene expression and brain plasticity."
+We propose that this creative ideo-plastic faculty will have greater face validity as a definition of modern mind-body healing, rehabilitation, and therapeutic hypnosis that will be welcomed by the general public.

-Considerable research will be required to assess the validity and reliability the administration of TCPGHE with the typical statistical methods of standardizing any psychological scale with item analysis, factor analysis, etc. We need to explore, for example, the art of questioning subjects about their experience in a manner that will not distract them from the creative flow of their inner processing.
-Variations in the language of TCPGHE for individual and group administration need to be assessed.
-Details about optimizing this creative approach to facilitating activity and experience-dependent gene expression and brain plasticity are presented in chapter nine of "A Discourse with Our Genes: The Psychosocial and Cultural Genomics of Therapeutic Hypnosis and Psychotherapy" (Rossi, 2004).
-The background of the theory, research, and practice of
+Considerable research will be required to assess the validity and reliability the administration of the CPGHE with the typical statistical methods of standardizing any psychological scale with item analysis, factor analysis, etc. We need to explore, for example, the art of questioning subjects about their experience in a manner that will not distract them from the creative flow of their inner processing.
+Variations in the language of the CPGHE for individual and group administration need to be assessed.
+Details about optimizing this creative approach to facilitating activity and experience-dependent gene expression and brain plasticity are presented in chapter nine of "A Discourse with Our Genes: The Psychosocial and Cultural Genomics of Therapeutic Hypnosis and Psychotherapy" (Chapter nine, Rossi, 2004).
+More extended theoretical and practical presentations of our new psychosocial genomic concept of psychotherapy from mind to gene may be found in Rossi (2002, 2004, 2007; Rossi, Vyas, et al., 2010).